-Actuarial Methods and Assumptions: The annual required contribution for the current year was determined as part of the July 1, 2017 actuarial valuation using the Projected Unit Credit Method.
+Actuarial Methods and Assumptions: The actuarially determined employer contribution (ADEC) for the current year was determined as part of the July 1, 2017 actuarial valuation using the Entry Age Normal Actuarial Cost Method.
 The funding policy consists of two parts, normal cost plus an amortization of the plan's Unfunded Actuarial Liability.
-For the July 1, 2015 valuation, a closed amortization period of 30 years was used.
-Significant actuarial assumptions used include (1) inflation of 2.75% (2) rate of return on investments of 7.5% per year, (3) projected salary increases of 3.50% per year, and (4) a retirement age of 65 or social security retirement age for hires after December 31, 2001.
+Each year, the plan sponsor pays the Normal Cost plus an amortization of the plan's unfunded actuarial liability amortized over 30 years on a closed basis beginning July 1, 2015.
+Significant actuarial assumptions used include (1) inflation of 2.5% (2) rate of return on investments of 7.25% per year, (3) projected salary increases of 3.0% per year, and (4) and retirement age of 50% at normal retirement date, 25% for all later ages up to 100% at age 70.
 The unfunded actuarial accrued liability is being amortized over 30 years.
-Mortality was based on RP2000 Combined Mortality projected using Scale AA to the valuation date.
+Mortality was based on Pub-2010 Public Retirement Plans Amount-Weighted Mortality Tables projected to the valuation date with Scale MP-2019.
 A full actuarial experience study has not been completed.